lokesh/lokesh-dhakar/src/places.md

      * @return {[Object]} checkins
      */
     checkinsFilteredByCategoryAndLocation() {
-      let checkins = filterCheckinsByCategory(this.checkins, this.categoryFilter, this.subCategoryFilter);
+      let checkins = filterByCategory(this.checkins, this.categoryFilter, this.subCategoryFilter);
-      return filterCheckinsByLocation(checkins, this.locationFilter);
+      return filterByLocation(checkins, this.locationFilter);
     },

     displayList() {
       if (this.groupFilter === GROUP_BY_YEAR) {
         // console.log(this.venuesFilteredByCategoryAndLocationGroupedByYear);
-        return this.venuesFilteredByCategoryAndLocationGroupedByYear;
+        return this.venuesFilteredGroupedByYear;
       }
-      return this.venuesFilteredByCategoryAndLocation;
+      return this.venuesFiltered;
     },

     locationOptions() {